jellomarr/ProductDirectory/README.md

 until finished
 ```

-4. Put your URL into a JSON view such as the one at https://codebeautify.org/jsonviewer.
+4. Put your URL into a JSON viewer such as the one at https://codebeautify.org/jsonviewer.

 ## Built With